 Responding without judgment, remaining calm and letting them know you are there for them are all excellent responses.
 Never minimise or blame the victim or imply it is their fault.

-- Personality change – she seems tense, withdrawn, distracted or depressed
+- Personality change – they seems tense, withdrawn, distracted or depressed

-- Physical injuries – unexplained or recurring bruises, cuts, soreness, limping (although there may be no physical signs at all)
+- Physical injuries – unexplained or recurring bruises, cuts, soreness, limping (or there may be no physical signs at all)

-- Withdrawal / Isolation – she cuts off communication with family and friends
+- Withdrawal/Isolation – they cut off communication with family and friends

-- Anxiety – she seems uneasy around him, afraid or anxious to please
+- Anxiety – they seem uneasy around their partner, afraid or anxious to please

-- Loss of autonomy – he controls her movements, the money, her life choices
+- Loss of autonomy – their partner controls their movements, their money, their life choices

-- Verbal clues – she refers to his temper, jealousy, bad moods
+- Verbal clues – they refer to their partner’s temper, jealousy and bad moods

 - Property damage – physical damage to the family home

-- Stalking / Surveillance – this can range from constant calls when she is at work or out with friends through to following her or using technology to track her
+- Stalking / Surveillance – this can range from constant calls when they are at work or out with friends, to following them or using technology to track their movements.

 Sometimes none of these clues are evident.
-Appearances can be deceiving.
+Remember, appearances can be deceiving.
 If you are told there is violence or abuse but there are no signs, that doesn’t mean it’s not true.